ChanVimean/ES6-For-React/README.md

 ### ✅ 5.
 Array Methods - filter()

+> [!Important]
-Filters items by condition and returns a new array with the matches.
+> Filters items by condition and returns a new array with the matches.

 ### Code Example